 Regarding The Discarded

-Presented by Artscapes, a public art initiative run by Spaceworks Tacoma, Regarding the Discarded engages with mill waste as material and provocation, using objects and questions to spark dialogue about the definitions and values assigned to art.
+Presented by Artscapes, a public art initiative run by Spaceworks Tacoma, Regarding the Discarded engages with mill waste as material and provocation, using objects and a question to spark dialogue about the definitions and values assigned to art.

 The central question—Are we, as artists, transforming waste into something valuable, or merely creating a different kind of waste?—lays bare the subjectivity inherent in art.
 This inquiry invites viewers to reflect on their own frameworks for defining and valuing art, contrasting these with the perspectives of artists or cultural institutions.
 By focusing on waste and its artistic reimagining, the installation seeks to disrupt our habitual patterns of perception.
 It asks: When do we pause, challenge assumptions, and discover potential connections in the ordinary or discarded?